nens/threedi-docs/source/e_2d_tutorial.rst

 You will now add the schematisation in your 3Di Modeller Interface project and add a background map for reference.
 This will allow you to check if the schematisation looks as you expect.

-#) If you have not copied the path to the spatialite in the previous step, take the following steps.
-At the top of the 3Di Models & Simulations panel, click on the name of your schematisation.
-Windows Explorer will open; browse to *work in progress/schematisation* and copy the path from the Windows Explorer address bar.
+#) You will need the path to the spatialite file (.sqlite) for this schematisation.
+If you have not copied the path to the spatialite in the previous step, do the following to find it: At the top of the 3Di Models & Simulations panel, click on the (blue, underlined) name of your schematisation.
+Windows Explorer will open; browse to *work in progress\schematisation* and copy the path from the Windows Explorer address bar.

 #) In the 3Di Schematisation Editor toolbar, click the *Load from Spatialite* button.
 Paste the path to the spatialite and click *Open*.

-#) Add a background map from OpenStreetMap by clicking Main Menu > Web > Quick Map Services > OSM > OSM Standard.
+#) Add a background map from OpenStreetMap by clicking Main Menu > *Web* > *Quick Map Services* > *OSM* > *OSM Standard*.

-#) In the Layers panel, reorder the layers such that the OpenStreetMap layer is below the 3Di schematisation.
+#) In the *Layers* panel, reorder the layers such that the OpenStreetMap layer is below the 3Di schematisation.

 You should now see the DEM, located in southern Wales.